VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Triclopyr is often used for Brush Killer applications and is a post-emergent herbicide used to control thick vegetation in various areas.
 It is formulated with the active ingredient Triclopyr and is ideal for clearing woody plants, brush, and broadleaf weeds.
 Garlon 4 Ultra Herbicide is the liquid ester formulation for foliar and basal bark applications, and is effective on actively growing brush by penetrating the bark and entering the cambium layer.
 Also effective as a late-season application.

-Active Ingredient: Triclopyr Butoxyethyl 51.3-65.9%
+Active Ingredient: Triclopyr

-Product Mode of Action: 4
+Herbicide Mode of Action: Group 4

 Triclopyr is government approved and often used for Brush Killer applications and is a post-emergent herbicide and is sold in quantities of 32 oz to 2 and one half gallons of concentrate

-Herbicide Mode of Action: 2
+Herbicide Mode of Action: Group 2

 Arsenal Isopropylamine salt of Imazapyr is a government approved Herbicide controls unwanted brush and is sold in quantities of 32 oz to 2 and one half gallons of concentrate

-Arsenal Imazapyr Herbicide Weeds Controlled
+Common Arsenal Imazapyr Herbicide targets include:

-Tribune Diquat Non Selective Liquid Herbicide
+Diquat Non Selective Herbicide for Rapid Knockdown

-Mode of Action: 22
+Herbicide Mode of Action: Group 22

 Diquat Herbicide is a nonselective, nonvolatile and fast-acting weed killer sold in quantities of 32 oz to 2 and one half gallons of concentrate